zion-silveyra/chip8/README.md

 ./chip8 ROM_FILE
 ```
 #### Controls
-The keypad is mapped to the keys:
+The keyboard is mapped to the keyapd as such:
 ```
-1 2 3 4
+1 2 3 4     1 2 3 C
-Q W E R
+Q W E R  => 4 5 6 D
-A S D F
+A S D F  => 7 8 9 E
-Z X C V
+Z X C V     A 0 B F
 ```
 You can use backspace to reset / reload the current ROM